“Education is Freedom! Power! Life!”

 The founder of CanSerra, Bassie Kargbo, came as a refugee from Sierra Leone to Thunder Bay in 2005 and divides his time between Canada and Sierra Leone.“ Vocational training provides knowledge that can lead to better employment, income and life opportunities,” Bassie explains. “ This in turn ensures that people have the resources to take proper care of their health.”

 CanSerra’s vocational school will provide technical training to young women and men who may otherwise not have access to education.
-The five-room vocational school will offer classes in agriculture, cooking and computer programming to name a few.
+The five-room vocational school will offer classes in public health & reproductive care, computer science, catering, tailoring, hairdressing and cosmetology.
 Completing these three-year programs will ensure students are equipped with the skills they need to support themselves and their families in the long-run.
 Through their education and training at Canserra’s new school, these young adults will deepen their role in their communities thanks to their vocational achievements.
 CanSerra is hoping to grow the school in the future to include additional rooms and classes to reach more people and maximize their impact on the community.